 "I don't recognize it," I said with a shrug.
-It was big, probably treading right on the upper maximum of how big a combat-capable mech could be built.
-A wide chest narrowed to a slim waist, then upright forward-jointed legs suggested a rather high center of gravity, that could make it surprisingly nimble, but also prone to tipping.
+It was big, probably treading right on the upper limit of how big a combat-capable mech could be built.
+A wide chest narrowed to a relatively slim waist.
+There were forward-jointed legs suggested a rather high center of gravity, that could make it surprisingly nimble, but also prone to tipping.
 Wide shoulders connected two beefy-shaped arms.
-The torso, up into the cockpit head, was oddly-shaped, reminiscent of a suit of plate armor from Terra's Dark Age.
+It looked sort of like a shorter, stockier Atlas, except the torso, up into the cockpit head, was oddly-shaped, reminiscent of a suit of plate armor from Terra's Dark Age.
+The arms and legs looked the same—though the feet were modeled on a Terran raptor's with three talons forward and one back that should provide excellent traction—and the head was shaped like a stechhelm.
 And to top things off, it was shiny.
-I don't mean brand-new shiny or parade-gloss paint shiny, I mean the entire thing was covered with a thin coat of metal that had been polished until it could be used as a mirror.
+I don't mean brand-new shiny or parade-gloss shiny, I mean the entire thing was covered with a thin coat of chrome that had been polished until it could be used as a mirror.

 "It's Excalibur," she said.